cubernetes/ft-transcendence/vault/README.md

 keys and root token from `/vault/secret/`, unseals Vault, revokes all tokens, creates new tokens, and injects those to the services as described above.

-## I want to add a new service or more secrets for a given service
+## I want to add more secrets for a given service

 Secrets are specified in `./vault/env.json`.
 Since most secrets can be automatically generated, you can specify them using a custom double brace syntax (sometimes called